kalmarek/Arblib.jl/README.md

 [![][docs-stable-img]][docs-stable-url]
 [![][docs-dev-img]][docs-dev-url]

 This package is a thin, efficient wrapper around [Arb](http://arblib.org) - a C library for arbitrary-precision ball arithmetic.
+Since 2023 Arb is part of [Flint](https://flintlib.org/).

 The package is currently in early development.
 More features and documentation will be added.
 While we try to avoid it there might be